GenesisFR/HowToBecomeGoodAtShooters/README.md

 ### Talents

+#### Exotics

+- Binary Trigger (Merciless): not affected by explosive damage
+- Electromagnetic Accelerator (Nemesis): shots are also fired when swapping weapons
+- In Plain Sight (Mantis): the headshot damage boost is always active in PVP
+- Incessant Chatter (Chatterbox): doesn't expire after dying (as long as you don't switch weapons)
+- Pack Instincts (Coyote’s Mask): buffs can be individually proc'ed by 3 players using it and can therefore all be active at the same time
+- Plague of the Outcasts (Pestilence): ticks are affected by weapon damage, OOCD, DTA and DTH.
+In PVP, the player who applied the debuff must die for the ticks to stop
+- Quick Draw (Dodge City Gunslinger's Holster): the shot consuming the buff will heavily boost Headhunter stacks for the next shot
+- Regicide (Regulus): also affected by explosive damage
+- Sandman (Sweet Dreams): doesn't work on warhounds
+- Septic Shock (Scorpio): venom stacks are added to each other when applied by different players
+- Tenacity (Eagle Bearer): provides an important reload speed bonus in PVP
+- Toxic Delivery (Vile): ticks are also affected by Perpetuation, OOCD, DTA and DTH

+#### Gear

+- Bloodsucker:
+- Creeping Death:
+- Focus:
+- Headhunter:
+- Intimidate:
+- Kinetic Momentum:
+- Tag Team:
+- Trauma:
+- Vigilance:

+#### Weapons

+- Finisher: procs when destroying enemy skills
+- Future Perfect: being at skill tier 3 is enough to overcharge
+- In-sync: procs when deploying a shield
+- Measured: the second half is total weapon damage unlike the first half
+- Naked: procs when killing armored targets with a single shot
+- Optimist: boosts Headhunter stacks
+- Preservation: procs on skill kills
+- Pummel: procs when destroying enemy skills
+- Ranger: multiplicative damage that doesn't boost Headhunter

 ### Tips/tricks
-- armor on kill (including Preservation) works with skill kills
+- any type of armor on kill works with skill kills
-- avoid sharing items near loot piles as it's common for someone to deconstruct a whole pile
+- avoid sharing items near loot piles as it's common for someone to deconstruct an entire pile
 - crossbow bolts apply localized damage, for instance headshots remove helmets
 - double-clicking a cache instantly opens it
-- Finisher can be proc'ed by destroying enemy skills
 - Ground Control from the Future Initiative gear set is applied when someone has full armor, not when the FI user has full armor
 - health doesn't regen when disrupted
 - mobs can block shots and take damage from another mob, turning a mob right in front of you as a bullet shield
 - opening an ammo box will automatically reload your current weapon
-- Pestilence ticks affected by weapon damage, OOCD, DTA and DTH
 - shooting the foam on an ensnared teammate or hip-firing at your feet breaks it
 - skill damage boosts deflector shield damage (making Percussive Maintenance BiS)
 - swapping any armor piece while out of combat restores all of your armor
 - swapping to a loadout with a different specialization refills grenades
 - swapping to another weapon after a reload is halfway done will still reload the weapon
-- swapping to your pistol then to your other primary is faster than swapping between primaries
+- swapping to your pistol then to your other primary weapon is faster than swapping between primary weapons
-- the Chatterbox buff doesn't expire when wiping (as long as you don't switch weapons)
 - the Cool Skills directive doesn't affect deployed skills
 - the flamethrower's stream bypasses warhounds' health, it's not efficient on higher difficulties though as it requires burning a lot of fuel to kill a single one of them
 - the Scavenged Skills directive can be bypassed with the Rigger backpack
 - the survivalist medkit acts as a sphere, just like the Jammer pulse, so you can heal people above/below you
-- Vile ticks are affected by Perpetuation, OOCD, DTA and DTH
 - when medkitting with the fragile armor directive, use Perfectly Efficient
 - when reviving a downed teammate, you can use them as bullet shield
 - when your health is depleted, you have a 1-2s buffer to take cover before going down, it's disabled until you're back to full health, which takes around 30s without taking damage (TODO: test the cooldown duration)